anxkhn/azure-ai-900-exam-prep/questions.md

 You need to ensure that the model meets the Microsoft transparency principle for responsible AI.
 What should you do?

-1. Set Validation type to Auto.
+A.  Set Validation type to Auto.
-2. Enable Explain best model.
+B.  Enable Explain best model.
-3. Set Primary metric to accuracy.
+C.  Set Primary metric to accuracy.
-4. Set Max concurrent iterations to 0.
+D.  Set Max concurrent iterations to 0.

 **Answer(s):** B